Research and teaching centre

 DUNE

-Lhe input of trace metals into agricultural soils via fertilisers is of concern because of their potential risk to the environment and human health.
+Lhe input of trace metals into agricultural soils via fertilisers is a cause for concern because of their potential risk to the environment and human health.

-The DUNE project will provide new insights into the mechanisms of uptake and fate (translocation, accumulation) of Cd and ET in crops and their rhizospheres.
+The DUNE project will provide new insights into the uptake mechanisms and fate (translocation, accumulation) of Cd and ETs in crops and their rhizospheres.
 These objectives can only be based on the identification of the source and transfer mechanism down to the molecular level.

-The methodology is based on a multidisciplinary and multi-scale approach using a set of experimental devices and state-of-the-art analytical platforms.
-The study of element speciation is based on a set of spectro-microscopy tools using mainly X-rays, unique in France in Earth and Environmental Sciences.
-Stable Cd isotopes offer additional possibilities for tracing the footprint of inorganic phosphate fertilizers and the origin of metals in agricultural soils where they are applied, thanks to their distinct chemical reactivity and bioavailability.
+The methodology is based on a multidisciplinary, multi-scale approach using a range of experimental devices and cutting-edge analytical platforms.
+The study of elemental speciation is based on a set of spectro-microscopy tools using mainly X-rays, which is unique in France in Earth and Environmental Sciences.
+Stable Cd isotopes offer additional possibilities for tracing the footprint of inorganic phosphate fertilisers and the origin of metals in agricultural soils where they are applied, thanks to their distinct chemical reactivity and bioavailability.

 • Distribution in the environment, isotopically traceable speciation and behaviour of Cd in the substrate-soil-plant continuum.

-• Role of the origin and type of inorganic phosphate fertilizer on Cd and ET availability to plants: mass balance and cycling.
+• Role of the origin and type of inorganic phosphate fertiliser on the availability of Cd and ET to plants: mass balance and cycle.

 • Tracing Cd from fertilization with phosphate fertilizers in soil-plant systems: estimation of Cd stock and flux, and speciation in plants